 Digital payments are on the rise as more and more consumers perform transactions online.
 As rising digital payments increase, so does the potential for cybercrimes.
-The growth in eCommerce and card-not-present transactions is matched by a growth in fraud; in fact, experts predicted eCommerce credit card fraud would reach $25.6 billion in 2020.
+The growth in eCommerce and card-not-present transactions is matched by the growth in fraud; experts predict eCommerce credit card fraud will reach $25.6 billion in 2020.

 The onset of the pandemic has only increased threats as sales have moved online, with cybercriminals evolving their processes to match the new remote workplace.
 Fraudulent transactions can result in costly chargebacks, loss of inventory, or worse—a breach of sensitive data.
-Although fraud can never be eliminated completely, preventative tools exist that merchants can use to reduce merchant account fraud and fortify credit card and ACH fraud prevention as much as possible.
+Although we can never eliminate fraud entirely, preventative tools exist that merchants can use to reduce merchant account fraud and fortify credit card and ACH fraud prevention as much as possible.

-Usually, if a sale seems too good to be true—it probably is.
+Usually, if a sale seems too good to be true - it probably is.
 If you suspect fraud, your payment processor and credit card companies recommend crucial procedures to follow.
-If you don’t, you risk becoming the victim of a fraud scheme and losing your merchant account for failing to follow their rules.

 If you suspect fraudulent activity, especially if the transaction occurred with a customer you’ve never done business with before, contact the registration service to reduce the number of chargebacks before they pile up.

 Choose a knowledgeable merchant services account provider that will help you avoid merchant account fraud in the first place.
-You hire them with confidence, knowing that they will work with you to resolve the situation quickly.
-You will hold the responsibility to call the card issuer, but your merchant services account provider should stand as reliable support to walk you through the process.
+You can hire them confidently, knowing they will work with you to resolve the situation quickly.
+You will be responsible for calling the card issuer, but your merchant services account provider should stand as a reliable support to walk you through the process.

 Bottom line: if you suspect fraud, follow merchant rules as soon as possible.
-This little bit of extra work may protect you from being the victim of a fraud scheme.
+This little extra work may protect you from being the victim of a fraud scheme.

-Potential criminals may not have the billing address for the credit card they are using to complete the transaction.
-In addition to requesting the card number, you should also request the billing address.
-You will want to specifically ensure that the billing address matches the information on file with the card-issuing bank and verify the correct shipping address if it is different from the billing address provided.
+Potential criminals may not have the billing address for the credit card they use to complete the transaction.
+In addition to requesting the card number, you should also ask for the billing address.
+You will want to ensure that the billing address matches the information on file with the card-issuing bank and verify the correct shipping address if it differs from the billing address provided.

 Credit cards will have a three-digit verification code on the back, known as the CVV.
 For some companies, it is a four-digit card identification number (CID).
 The purpose of this number is to verify that the cardholder is presenting the card for payment versus a cybercriminal with a stolen credit card number.
 Do not authorize any transactions without the CVV or CID.

-In some cases, criminals can provide the right address and CVV code, avoiding traditional IP-detection.
+Sometimes, criminals can provide the correct address and CVV code, avoiding traditional IP detection.
 Because of this risk, you should rely on more advanced fraud detection features for credit card, eCheck, and ACH fraud prevention efforts, including:

 Using filters, you can automatically put a hold on transactions that appear suspicious until they can be manually reviewed and you’ve contacted the cardholder directly.

-This filter can be configured to decline transactions based on certain parameters, including the number of transactions from a specific IP address, and maximum dollar amount for credits/refunds.
+This filter can be configured to decline transactions based on specific parameters, including the number of transactions from a particular IP address and the maximum dollar amount for credits/refunds.

 Negative database security allows you to identify criminals listed in the database by IP, email, or address.
-You can choose to create your database or use a global database that is frequently updated by expert risk analysts.
+You can choose to create your database or use a global database that expert risk analysts frequently update.

-With thresholds and quotas, you can choose to only accept transactions above and below a certain amount.
-If a card is used outside of this range, it will automatically be declined.
+With thresholds and quotas, you can choose to only accept transactions above or below a certain amount.
+If a card is used outside this range, it will automatically be declined.

-To stay ahead of merchant account fraud, merchants should find or build software with analytic processes built-in.
-In the event of a security breach, comprehensive dashboards will automatically be generated to show when and where the violation occurred.
+To avoid merchant account fraud, merchants should find or build software with built-in analytic processes.
+In a security breach, comprehensive dashboards will automatically be generated to show when and where the violation occurred.
 Further, automated responses can be implemented to flag all access points, helping merchants detect and patch vulnerabilities faster than ever.

-One of the greatest tools you can leverage is knowledge; businesses should dedicate a considerable amount of time educating themselves and their staff on cyber threats and security.
-New attacks and malware emerge all of the time—small businesses need evolving and on-going security awareness training to detect vulnerabilities and potential threats.
+One of the greatest tools you can leverage is knowledge; businesses should dedicate considerable time educating their staff on cyber threats and security.
+New attacks and malware emerge all the time—small businesses need evolving security awareness training to detect vulnerabilities and potential threats.

 Knowledge is power for fraud detection and prevention; however, your payment processing partner’s fraud management features and tools can help.
-If you haven’t already, it’s time that you partner with a PCI-compliant merchant account and services provider and utilize the built-in security features/services within their platform to prevent merchant account fraud.
-If you intend to add the lower cost solution to utilize ACH processing to your product package for your customers to have more options to pay, research to ensure your payment gateway provider also uses anti fraud measures like check verification and has the latest security standards in place, as recommended by Nacha.
+If you haven’t already, it’s time to partner with a PCI-compliant merchant account and services provider and utilize the built-in security features/services within their platform to prevent merchant account fraud.
+The top payment gateway providers also use anti-fraud measures like check verification and have the latest security standards in place, as recommended by Nacha for ACH transactions.